JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Sets the default character formatting for this instance of the Text Object Model (TOM) engine.

 ```
-FUNCTION CTextDocument2.SetDocumentFont (BYVAL pFont AS ITextFont2 PTR) AS HRESULT
+FUNCTION SetDocumentFont (BYVAL pFont AS ITextFont2 PTR) AS HRESULT
 ```

 | Parameter | Description |